 I’m a PhD student at MIT co-advised by Armando Solar-Lezama in EECS and Josh Tenenbaum in BCS.
-My research is in combining methods from programming languages (PL) research with machine learning to tackle problems in artificial intelligence.
+My research combines methods from programming languages (PL) research with machine learning to tackle problems in artificial intelligence.

 Research Interests

-My research interests center on program synthesis and artificial intelligence.
+My research interests center on program synthesis, probabilistic programming, and artificial intelligence.
 I’m particularly interested in neurosymbolic methods that bridge the machine learning and programming languages communities.
 I believe symbolic methods can augment neural methods to facilitate low-data learning, generalization, transfer learning, interpretability, and other desiderata.

 I’m particularly interested in abstraction learning, as in Ellis et al.’s DreamCoder.
-I recently led a follow up work called Stitch (paper & code) which has been accepted to POPL 2023 and achieves a 1,000-10,000x speedup in abstraction learning over DreamCoder.
-I’m interested in exploring new applications of abstraction learning, and I’m particularly interested in its application to game-playing environments in world-model building and policy learning.
+I led follow up work building a tool called Stitch (paper & code) published at POPL 2023 that achieves a 1,000-10,000x speedup in abstraction learning over DreamCoder.
+I’m interested in exploring new applications of abstraction learning, and I’m particularly interested in its application to world modelling through probablistic programs.

 I previously published as Matthew Bowers.